Is phage therapy covered by my insurance?

 Let the Phage Therapy Center the staff know that you intend to submit an insurance claim and they will prepare the appropriate documentation for you when your treatment is completed.

-Do you guarantee a successful outcome to treatment?
+Do you guarantee a successful treatment outcome?

 No. While the clinic utilizes the state of the art for phage therapy, there remains a possibility that your infection will be resistant to phages and other medications utilized during therapy.